Paulnleask/pyLSTM/README.md

 # 📈 pyLSTM

-A lightweight **Python + PyTorch** framework for **time-series forecasting** using **Long Short-Term Memory (LSTM)** neural networks.
+A lightweight **Python + PyTorch** framework for **time-series forecasting** using **Long Short-Term Memory (LSTM)** neural networks with deep learning.
-It enables end-to-end stock prediction — from fetching historical data to model training, forecasting, and visualization.
+It enables end-to-end stock prediction, from fetching historical data to model training, forecasting, and visualization.

 ---

 ## 🧩 Features
 - Fetch financial time series from **Yahoo!
-Finance**
+Finance** with yfinance
-- Train multi-horizon **LSTM regressors** on stock data
+- Train multi-horizon **LSTM regressors** on fetched stock data using PyTorch
 - Forecast future prices directly (no recursive predictions)
-- Configurable normalization (standard or min–max)
+- Configurable normalization:
+    - Z-score standardization
+    - Min-Max scaling
-- Visualize in-sample fits and out-of-sample forecasts
+- Visualize in-sample fits and out-of-sample forecasts using matplotlib
 - Generates clean CSV artifacts and plots for reproducibility

 ---